-Topics of interest for Impact Polk are Health and human services, education, arts and culture, community, environment, and animal welfare.
-Grants often go to basic needs services, like food and housing, as well as early learning, closing the student achievement gap, career opportunities, and adult literacy.
-This fund also awards grants to local arts groups that focus on diversity and collaboration, as well as historical preservation, protection of outdoor spaces in the county, and the wellbeing of animals.
+Impact Polk’s funding priorities include Health and human services, education, arts and culture, community, environment, and animal welfare.
+Grants often support basic needs services, like food and housing, as well as early learning, closing the student achievement gap, career opportunities, and adult literacy.
+This fund also makes grants to local arts groups that focus on diversity and collaboration, as well as historical preservation, protection of outdoor spaces in the county, and the wellbeing of animals.
 These grants are up to $20,000 and mostly go towards projects and programs.
 General operating costs, research, and events are not typically funded.

 Terry Simmers is the president and CEO and leads a staff of six other professionals.
 Grants Manager Johnna Martinez is a good contact for grantseeker questions; reach her at firstname.lastname@example.org.

-General questions can be directed to info@GiveCF.org or (863) 683-3131.
+Direct general questions to info@GiveCF.org or (863) 683-3131.
 The address is 1501 South Florida Avenue, Lakeland, Florida, 33803.
-Check their news page and events calendar to keep up with happenings and upcoming events.
+Check its news page and events calendar to keep up with happenings and upcoming events.